TarekRaafat/autoComplete.js/README.md

 > Simple autocomplete pure vanilla Javascript library. <a href="https://tarekraafat.github.io/autoComplete.js/demo/" target="\_blank">Live Demo</a>

-autoComplete.js is a simple pure vanilla Javascript library that's designed for speed, high versatility and seamless integration with wide range of projects & systems, made for users and developers in mind.
+autoComplete.js is a simple pure vanilla Javascript library that's progressively designed for speed, high versatility and seamless integration with wide range of projects & systems, made for users and developers in mind.

 ## Features